caam37830/homework-2-template/README.md

 You need to pass all tests to receive full points.

 Please enable GitHub Actions on your repository (if it isn't already) - this will cause the autograder to run automatically every time you push a commit to GitHub, and you can get quick feedback.
+However, GitHub actions has a time limit associated.
+If running pytest and script.py takes more than 30 minutes, it will time out.
+Make sure to follow the instructions in the assignment to use numba appropriately so that your code runs in a reasonable amount of time.

 ## Problem 0 - Matrix Factorizations (25 points)